sergiohcdna/ctadmtool/README.md

 $ python -m pip install . --use-feature=in-tree-build
 ```

-**Note:** If you are updating a previous installation of `ctaAnalysis`, please be sure that you don't have any old `csdmatter.par` files in other locations.
+**Note:** If you are updating a previous installation of `ctadmtool`, please be sure that you don't have any old `csdmatter.par` files in other locations.
 This will create a problem if new parameters were added to the version you are trying to install.
 A manual solution is to erase the `csdmatter.par` files from the `$CTOOLS/syspfiles` and your `$HOME`:

 ```bash
 $ rm $CTOOLS/syspfiles/csdmatter.par
 $ rm $HOME/pfiles/csdmatter.par
 ```

-After this, you can install `ctaAnalysis`.
+After this, you can install `ctadmtool`.

 ### Running the csdmatter app